Thandres/ObfE/README.md

 Destination names are fixed for XML files, so use them as Destination if you set up your own structure.
 Lua files can be named however you want, so go nuts!

-**Only put one type of Destination for each file type, as otherwise the folder will be ignored for those files.**
+**Only put one type of Destination for each file type, as otherwise the folder will be ignored for those file types.**

 ### Valid XML destinations
 - Artifacts.xml